freeCodeCamp/guide/src/pages/vim/modes/index.md

 insert mode and return to normal mode, press `<esc>` or `ctrl-[`

 ### Visual Mode

-Visual mode it used to select text, similar to how clicking and dragging with a mouse behaves.
-Press 'v' to enter visual mode, this begins the selection where the cursor is, then move the cursor to the end of what you want to select and now you can execute a command over the selecting text.
+Visual mode is used to make selections of text, similar to how clicking and dragging with a mouse behaves.
+Selecting text allows commands to apply only to the selection, such as copying, deleting, replacing, and so on.

-For example, after selecting text, press 'd' to delete the selected text or 'y' to copy it.
+To make a text selection:
+- Press `v` to enter visual mode, this will also mark a starting selection point
+- Move the cursor to the desired end selection point; vim will provide a visual highlight of the text selection

+Visual mode also has the following variants:
+- `V` to enter visual line mode, this will make text selections by line
+- `<C-V>` to enter visual block mode, this will make text selections by blocks; moving the cursor will make rectangle selections of the text

+To leave visual mode and return to normal mode, press `Esc` or `<C-[>`.

 ### Command Mode
 Command mode has a wide variety of commands and can do things that normal mode